AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 {% endhighlight %}

-In this little program, I have a base class `MyBaseClass` that has the implemention of interface `IHasName`, but does not actually implement it.
-Using two different methods I create a subclass of `MyBaseClas` that implements `IHasName`:
+In this little program, I have a class `MyBaseClass` that has the implemention of interface `IHasName`, but does not actually implement it.
+Also not that the `Name` property is not marked as virtual.
+This program creates two subclass of `MyBaseClass` that implement `IHasName`:

-  * Create `MySubClass` using C#.
+  * `MySubClass` is created using C#.
-  * Create `MyGeneratedType` using `System.Reflection.Emit`.
+  * `MyGeneratedType` is created using `System.Reflection.Emit`.

 The `System.Reflection.Emit` method appeared to work in the same way as the C# version until I commented-out the definition of `MySubClass` on line 26.
-Oddly the existence of this sub class effected an the ability for an unrelated generated class to implement the interface!
+Oddly the existence of this sub class determined whether or not the generated subclass was able to implement the interface!

 ### What's going on here?

 Obviously the C# compiler was doing more than I expected.
-To find out what it was doing, I compiler the program twice, once with the subclass and once without.
+To find out what it was doing, I compiled the program twice, once with the subclass and once without.
 I then used `ILDasm` to dump the Microsoft Intermediate Langauge (MSIL) represention of the programs and diffed them.
 Below is the relevant portion of the diff between the two: